 - After 45 minutes, remove from oven and allow to cool for 5-10 minutes.

 - Finally, dust with powdered sugar.
-Serve with peach preserves and maple syrup.
+Serve with peach preserves or your favorite fruit and maple syrup.

 - This French toast casserole will keep in the refrigerator in an airtight Tupperware for up to 5 days but is best fresh.
 Reheat leftovers in microwave.